Arteiii/elevator/README.md

 use elevator_lib::run_elevated;

-// Example: Run a program with elevated privileges
+// Example: Run a program with elevated privileges fn main() {
-// Note: The usage for both Unix and Windows is similar
-// For Unix-like systems, the library will use the `unix` module,
-// while for Windows, it will use the `windows` module fn main() {
     if let Err(err) = run_elevated("C:\\Windows\\System32\\notepad.exe", &["C:\\example.txt"]) {
       eprintln!("Error: {}", err);